 Microsoft PowerPoint follows the layout you may have experienced before in Word or Excel.
 You start with a selection of template options, or a blank start, which brings you into the editing mode.
 This has the slides down the left of the screen with a larger central part showing the current slide.
 Above that are the options in word and icon formats.

-So the basic use of Microsoft PowerPoint is simple enough but there are lot of options.
-This could be daunting but Microsoft offers plenty of support so you can dive into those options to explore more.
-The Microsoft 365 support center has how-to articles, step-by-step video tutorials, an active community forum and even a 24/7 live chat support team.
+So the basic use of Microsoft PowerPoint is simple enough, however, there are lot of options.
+This could be daunting except Microsoft offers plenty of support so you can dive into those options to explore more.
+The Microsoft 365 support center has how-to articles, step-by-step video tutorials, an active community forum, and even a 24/7 live chat support team.

 Once you're happy with your presentation, you can share it using a simple link, or you can present it to the class in the room or digitally by simply hitting the play icon.
 This also lets you see one screen, behind the scenes if you like, while the students just see the slides as each comes up – ideal if you want to keep notes and answers hidden.